How are S corporation dividends taxed?

 The Exceptions to the Rule

-Okay, so what I've described in the preceding paragraphs is the general rule.
-But let me note that two common exceptions exist to the general rule:
+Okay, so what we've described in the preceding paragraphs is the general rule.
+But note that two common exceptions exist to the general rule:

 Exception #1: If an S corporation used to be a regular C corporation and the corporation retained some of its profits from the "C corporation" years and the corporation while an S corporation pays some of those old C corporation profits out to shareholders, that payment is a dividend.
 And that dividend (because it's paid out of the C corporation's old profits) is taxed to the shareholders.
-Under current tax law, the dividend is taxed at a preferential qualified dividends rate, which is 15% or less.
+Under current tax law, the dividend is taxed at a preferential qualified dividends rate, which is 15% or less in most cases.
+(If you have a high income, you may pay a 20% dividend tax and the 3.8% net investment income tax, also known as the Obamacare tax.)

 Exception #2: If an S corporation shareholder receives a distribution that exceeds his or her basis in the S corporation, the in-excess-of-basis distribution gets treated as a long-term capital gain and, therefore, may be taxed.
 This business about a distribution in excess of basis gets tricky.
 But as a generalization, S corporations and their shareholders get into this situation when they retain very little of their profits inside the corporation and instead borrow money for items like fixtures and equipment.
 In effect, in this situation, and often without realizing it, the S corporation borrows money from someone like the bank and then directly or indirectly uses this borrowed money to pay distributions to shareholders.